How to Take Care of Your Athletic Mouth Guard

 - Make sure not to leave your athletic mouth guard in the sun, on hot surfaces or in hot water, which can distort your athletic mouth guard.

 - Check your athletic mouth guard for tears, holes or excessive wear and replace when necessary.
 A damaged athletic mouth guard can irritate your mouth and lessen the amount of protection it provides.
-Bring it to our dental office in Durham, North Carolina, for our dentist, Dr. Ellis K. List, to check and be sure it is in good condition.
+Bring it to our dental office in Durham, North Carolina, for our dentist, Dr. Alex Fleming, to check and be sure it is in good condition.

 How to Get the Most From Your Athletic Mouth Guard